 The bill amends sections of the North Dakota Century Code to enhance the collaborative efforts of joint water resource boards, particularly for projects that affect multiple counties.
 It mandates the formation of joint water resource boards for such projects and outlines the procedures for their operation.
-Key provisions include the requirement for equal representation from each district on the joint board, the ability for districts to disburse funds from their budgets for joint projects, and the establishment of a budget process for the joint board.
-Additionally, the bill allows for the creation of assessment districts and outlines the procedures for levying assessments against properties benefiting from joint projects.
+Key provisions include the requirement for equal representation from each participating district on the joint board, the ability for districts to jointly exercise powers, and the establishment of a budget and tax levy to fund joint projects.
+Additionally, the bill allows for the disbursement of funds and the accountability of the joint board to the state water commission.

 Prepared by the Legislative Council staff for Senator Luick: 61-16.1-11, 61-16.1-15.1, 61-16.1-59